Marpa, A practical general parser: the recognizer: Preliminaries to the theoretical results

 Elimination of nulling symbols is also without loss of generality, as can be seen if we assume that a history of the rewrite is kept, and that the rewrite is reversed after the parse.
 Clearly, whether a grammar \Cg{} accepts an input \Cw{} will not depend on the nulling symbols in its rules.

-In its implementation, \Marpa{} does not directly rewrite the grammar to eliminate nulling symbols.
-But nulling symbols are ignored in creating the AHFA states, and must be restored during \Marpa's evaluation phase, so that the implementation and this simplification for theory purposes track each other closely.
+In~\cite{Marpa-R2}, \Marpa{} does not directly rewrite the grammar to eliminate nulling symbols.
+But nulling symbols are ignored in creating the AHFA states, and must be restored during \Marpa's evaluation phase, so that the implementation of~\cite{Marpa-R2} and this simplification for theory purposes track each other closely.